Cholesterol – Plant Sterols and Stanols

 How much do I need to help lower my cholesterol?

-If you need to lower your cholesterol, the Heart and Stroke Foundation of Canada recommends that you take in 2 grams of plant sterols and stanols each day.
+If you need to lower your cholesterol, Health Canada recommends that you take in 2 grams of plant sterols and stanols each day.
 However, it is important to remember that plant sterols and stanols alone will not help you reach your cholesterol goals.
 To improve your cholesterol levels, you will also need to make lifestyle changes that include eating a heart-healthy diet, exercising and quitting smoking.

 What foods contain plant sterols and stanols?